Instagram, ahead of U.S. Senate hearing, tightens teen protection measures

 State attorneys general and lawmakers had also raised concerns about the kids-focused app.

-Last month, a bipartisan coalition of U.S. state attorneys general said it had opened a probe into Facebook for promoting Instagram to children despite potential harms.
+Last month, a bipartisan coalition of U.S. state attorneys general said it had opened a probe of Meta for promoting Instagram to children despite potential harms.

 ((elizabeth.culliford@thomsonreuters.com; 2127679959;))